Kaichi-Nakajima/java-project/README.md

 ### What this application does
 This application allows users to **track all the TV shows and Movies they have watched or are planning to watch**.
-For each show they have watched, they will be able to record a rating out from 0 to 10, the genre, the status (on hold, completed, dropped, plan to watch) number of episodes watched and a list of their favorite characters and the actors who played them.
-Users will be able to view their list and select shows to see their details.
+For each show they have watched, they will be able to record a rating out from 0 to 10, the genres, the director, number of episodes watched and a list of their favorite characters.
+Users will be able to view their list and see the details of each show.

 ### Who will use it